jasonj85/worldofcakes-api/README.md

 ## How to run locally
 1. run git clone https://github.com/jasonj85/worldofcakes-api.git
-2. open terminal in api folder ("cd api").
+2. open terminal in folder.
 Run "npm install" then "npm start"

 ## Other notes
 - FE currently set to run on port 3000, BE on port 5000